Children’s Programs

 The fully certified Atkinson Child Development Center at our Family Campus is led by a professional with a degree in Early Childhood Education and staffed with professional childcare providers.
 HomeFront believes that every child deserves the chance to thrive in a loving, caring, nurturing and safe environment.
 The Childcare Center is open Monday through Friday for children ages six weeks to five years.

-Our summer day camp keeps our area’s poorest kids safe and engaged while giving them a summer of social, intellectual and personal enrichment.
-Summer camp is critical for homeless children.
-Many homeless families have a working parent, which means that children may be left unattended during the day.
-Camp Mercer, with an average daily attendance of more than 165, is designed just for them.
+Camp Mercer is HomeFront’s eight-week day camp that specializes in working with children ages 5-15 who are experiencing housing instability, keeping them safe and engaged while giving them a summer of social, intellectual and personal enrichment.
+Providing an enriching summer camp is critical, as many of the families we serve have a working parent, which means that children may be left unattended during the day.
+Camp Mercer, with an average daily attendance of just under 100, is designed just for them.
 We provide transportation, along with breakfast and lunch.

 Each morning, reading, science and math are taught to prevent a summer-vacation “learning lag.”
 But because this is camp, the staff gets creative to make learning as fun as possible, often weaving lessons into that summer’s theme.
 One summer’s academic theme was Greek Mythology, another summer it was World Cup Soccer.
 The afternoons include activities such as athletics, arts and crafts, gardening and swimming.
 Wonderful Wednesdays are a highlight; that’s when corporate partners try to outdo each other to show the campers the best time.